Fylls/AgeCalculator/README.md

 # AgeConverterCalculator
-bruh do you know how many seconds did you spent on this nihilistic rock floating though space?
+bruh do you know how many seconds did you spent on this nihilistic rock floating through space?
 Neither do I.